 A Medicare Advantage Plan is a type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
 Medicare Advantage Plans include Health Maintenance Organizations, Preferred Provider Organizations, Private Fee-for-Service Plans, Special Needs Plans and Medicare Medical Savings Account Plans.
 If you're enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan and aren't paid for under Original Medicare.
 Most Medicare Advantage Plans offer prescription drug coverage.

 Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are offered by private companies approved by Medicare.
 If you join a Medicare Advantage Plan, you still have Medicare.
-You'll get your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage from the Medicare Advantage Plan and not Original Medicare.
+You'll get your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) and your Part D (Prescription Drug Coverage) from the Medicare Advantage Plan and not Original Medicare.